 About Circle Tail Assistance Dogs

-Circle Tail trains service/hearing dogs that have public access and service/hearing dogs that just work in the home.
-Click here for information on In-Home assistance dogs.
+Circle Tail also trains and service/hearing dogs that just work in the home.
+In Home Service/ Hearing/ Companion Dogs

 Please note, we do not currently train psychiatric support dogs, medical alert dogs (except Diabetes Alert Dogs), or public access service dogs for children with Autism.

 Circle Tail trains the following types of Assistance Dogs:

 - Service Dogs for people with physical disabilities or diabetes.

 - Hearing Dogs for people who are hearing impaired

 - Guide dogs for people with vision loss

 - Psychiatric support dogs, including PTSD